Teremba Bay

 Teremba Bay or Baie Teremba, formerly known as Uarai Bay, is a bay in southwestern New Caledonia.
 Moindou Bay lies to the west and Chanbeyron Bay lies to the southeast, separated by Lebris Island.
 The La Foa River enters the sea through a swampy area at Teremba Bay from the northeast.
 A notable fort, Fort Teremba, known as being a prison for deportees, lies opposite the river mouth.
-On July 12, 1922, France II ran aground on the bay's reef.
+On July 12, 1922, the ship France II ran aground on the bay's reef.